jtsheppard/jtsheppard.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why I'm taking my journey into Data Science
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is J. Tyler Sheppard but I go by Tyler.
+Here are few reasons for my journey.

-- I rock a great mustache
+- I am a math nerd. (*or just all round nerd in general)
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+- I am detail oriented to an OCD standard.
+- I was born and raised in the IT field with a mother who as a Software Developer and a father who was a Harware Engineer.